 What is a Superbike?

 Superbike racing motorcycles are derived from standard production models and differ only slightly from the sports bikes you see on the roads.
-This makes BSB very appealing to manufacturers, and has led to the well-coined phrase "win on Sunday, sell on Monday".
-Superbikes are both quick and powerful - 1,000cc with as much as 200bhp.
+Superbikes are both fast and powerful - 1,000cc with as much as 200bhp.

 • Honda